 The Board of Education is responsible for the overall operation and policy decisions of the County's 64 schools.
 The Board of Education is comprised of seven members who are elected to serve four-year terms.
-For the 2011-2012 school year, the Board of Education, exercised control over 36 elementary, 13 middle schools, 10 high schools, and 5 vocational and special education facilities accommodating 40,487 students, an increase of 251 from the previous year.
+For the 2011-2012 school year, the Board of Education, exercises control over 36 elementary, 13 middle schools, 10 high schools, and 5 vocational and special education facilities accommodating 40,487 students, an increase of 251 from the previous year.

-During the 2011-2012 school year, the teacher/student ratio was approximately 1 to 15.
-In June 2012, 3,031 students received high school diplomas.
+During the 2011-2012 school year, the teacher/student ratio is approximately 1 to 15.
+In June 2011, 2,976 students received high school diplomas.

-The County's largest General Fund appropriation in its adopted fiscal year 2013 budget is \$237,841,221 for operating expenditures for public education.
-County appropriations for operating expenditures constituted a 3.54% increase over approved operating expenditures by the County for public education in fiscal year 2012.
+The County's largest General Fund appropriation in its adopted fiscal year 2012 budget is \$229,880,178 for operating expenditures for public education.
+County appropriations for operating expenditures constituted a 0.40% increase over approved operating expenditures by the County for public education in fiscal year 2011.
 County funds for educational purposes are requested and appropriated in accordance with categorical classifications delineated by the Education Article of the Maryland Code.
-County appropriations for capital expenditures for public education are \$9,372,500 in fiscal year 2013.
-The County expects to receive State and Federal aid of \$281,521,203 and \$17,692,273 for operating and capital expenditures, respectively, for public education during fiscal year 2013.
+County appropriations for capital expenditures for public education are \$27,994,960 in fiscal year 2012.
+The County expects to receive State and Federal aid of \$272,740,599 and \$16,300,000 for operating and capital expenditures, respectively, for public education during fiscal year 2012.

 Frederick Community College is a two-year community college offering three separate curricula: a transfer curriculum for those who wish to obtain a bachelor's degree; an occupational curriculum for those who seek entry-level employment; and a continuing education program for those who wish to upgrade basic skills or occupational skills.
-For fiscal year 2012, which includes summer II 2011, fall 2011, January 2012, Spring 2012, and Summer I 2012 terms, 18,416 students enrolled in the academic programs of the College.
-Credit enrollment included 7,404 total headcount for Fall; 695 for January term; 7097 for Spring; and 3,220 for Summer I & II.
-Additionally, there were 16,592 registrations for the non-credit continuing education programs during the 2010-2011 academic year and 15,489 the 2011-2012 academic year.

-The fiscal year 2013 operating budget for Frederick Community College is \$47,731,631.
+During the fall term of 2010 and the January and spring terms of 2011 and summer terms 2011, 17,558 students enrolled in the academic programs of the College.
+For fall 2011 there were 7,404 total headcount in credit enrollment.
+Additionally, there were 16,592 registrations for the non-credit continuing education programs during the 2010-2011 academic year and 7,475 non credit registrations for fall 2011.
+The fiscal year 2012 operating budget for Frederick Community College is \$46,049,396.
 Of this amount, 29% was appropriated from the County's General Fund.
 The balance of the College's funding is derived from a combination of State aid, student tuition and other miscellaneous sources.
 Additionally, the County funds certain capital improvements and renovations annually.
 New construction funding is usually shared by the County and State.
-The County's funding of the College's fiscal 2013 capital budget is \$2,450,000.
+The County's funding of the College's fiscal 2012 capital budget is \$1,936,841.